open-dynamic-robot-initiative/trifinger_singularity/README.md

 copied from there to the image.
 Note that once cloned, the local workspace is not updated automatically when rebuilding the image!
 To make sure you have the latest version of the code, run `make clean` first.

-#### Requirements

-At build time, the ROBOT_FINGERS project code is fetched using treep.
-Therefore you need to have treep installed locally.
-Further, an SSH key with access to all repositories as the be set up and activated.